natnotnet/50.035-Plant-Disease-Detection/README.md

 *UNet, UNet++, DeepLabV3 (with ResNet50), DeepLabV3 (with MobileNetv2)* and *MAnet* were trained on the [Leaf segmentation dataset](https://www.kaggle.com/datasets/fakhrealam9537/leaf-disease-segmentation-dataset).

-## Contents (to be updated)
+## Contents
-- `prototype demo.mp4`: a short demo video of our running prototype
+- `prototype demo.mp4`: A short demo video of our running prototype
-- `user_interface`: runnable source code for prototype
+- `user_interface`: Runnable source code for prototype
 - `notebooks/Data_preparation.ipynb`: All data pre-processing steps for the *PlantVillage* dataset.
--
--
+- `notebooks/Image Classification`: Folder containing all notebooks pertaining to image classification
+- `notebooks/Image Segmentation`: Folder containing all notebooks pertaining to image segmentation
+- `report`: Our final project report

 ## Instructions to run prototype code